 Our last stop on our last trip to Spain was in Valencia.
 When I researched Valencia I was definitely expecting more of a Mediterranean, high-society type of locale.
 What we actually found in Valencia was a beautiful old town, a dramatic art and architectural scene, and yes, a beach.
 We spent our time there hunting down great paella (we loved Rincon 33), marveling at the beautiful buildings around the Plaza del Ayunatiemto and the City of Arts and Sciences, strolling for hours through the Parque Gulliver, and eating up tapas at the Mercado Central de Valencia.
 We also enjoyed the Plaza de la Reina, and the area around the Valencia Cathedral.
 There is a tram that will take you to the beach for a day of sun and sand, and there are a ton of eateries along the coast for a snack and a cold beer.
 For some of the nicer restaurants along the shore, be sure to book in advance.

-Our three visits have barely scratched the surface of the wonders of Spain and we will undoubtedly return to revisit some favorite spots, and discover new favorites along the way.
+Our multiple visits have barely scratched the surface of the wonders of Spain and we will undoubtedly return to revisit some favorite spots, and discover new favorites along the way.
 If Spain is on your bucket list, wonderful!
 If it’s not, I hope our experiences and memories will inspire you to add it, and visit soon!